rezonmain/simple-wordcloud/README.md

 ### FIX:

-The conversion of svg to bitmap is done using a OffscreenCanvas which is currently only fully supported in Chromium browsers, so download to png fails in Firefox and Safari: to fix:
+- The conversion of svg to bitmap is done using a OffscreenCanvas which is currently only fully supported in Chromium browsers, so download to png fails in Firefox and Safari: to fix:

 - [x] Render svg to a canvas, get blob using native canvas calls
+- [ ] Lazy load wordlist modal!!!
+- [ ] Page loading state to avoid pops
+- [ ] Cloud loading on settings apply

 ### Design files